Knights of the Dinner Table

 Knights of the Dinner Table (KoDT) is a comic book/strip created by Jolly R. Blackburn and published by Kenzer & Company.
 It primarily focuses on a group of role playing gamers and their actions at the gaming table, which often result in unfortunate, but humorous consequences in the game.
-The name is a parody of King Arthur's Round Table reinforced by the truism that roleplaying aficionados often end up sitting round their host's dinner table as it is the only one large enough to accommodate the party (4 to 8 people typically).
+The name is a parody of King Arthur's Round Table reinforced by the truism that roleplaying aficionados often end up sitting round their host's dinner table as it is the only one large enough to accommodate the party (four to eight people typically).

 The comic

 The panels are written by Blackburn, and given that he had no formal art training, the characters are drawn in simple caricatures which are scanned onto a computer and are continuously reused.
 Many of the stories presented in KoDT are based on actual in-game experiences of the developers or readers, who are encouraged to submit story ideas.
 Part of the comic's popularity stems from the reader's ability to relate to the characters and their experiences.

 KoDT has won the Origins Awards for Best Professional Game Magazine of 1998 and 1999.
+It also won the Origins Award Gamer's Choice: Best Periodical of 2003.
 KoDT has also won the Origins Award for Best Game Accessory of 2009.

-It also won the Origins Award Gamer's Choice: Best Periodical of 2003.